YCZZZZZZ/YCZZZZZZ.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">About Me</h2>

 Hi, I am currently a second-year Ph.D. student in Computer Science at [Rensselaer Polytechnic Institute](https://www.rpi.edu/), advised by [Dr. Mohammad Mohammadi Amiri](https://mmamiri.github.io/).
 Previously, I was advised by [Dr. Ziniu Hu](https://acbull.github.io/) from xAI.
 My research interest lies broadly in the field of Machine Learning and Artificial Intelligence.
-I aim to make AI and LLMs beneficial for everyone.
+I aim to make AI beneficial for everyone.
-I’m exploring Data-Centric AI, e.g. data attribution and selection.
+Recently, I’m trying to enhance models' capabilities from data side and exploring Data-Centric AI, e.g. data attribution and selection, data synthesis.
 I'm also trying to enhance language models’ capabilities by self-improvement, e.g. representation steering and reinforcement learning.

 Prior to that, I obtained a Bachelor’s degree from Nanjing University of Information Science & Technology in 2021 and a Master’s degree from